Ultimate Guide To WordPress RSS

 • http://www.yourdomain.com/comments/feed

-• http://www.yourdomain.com/blog/comments/feed (if your WordPress site installation is in a subfolder, e.g. “blog”)
+• http://www.yourdomain.com/blog/comments/feed (if your WordPress installation is in a subfolder, e.g. “blog”)

-Being able to use an RSS feed for specific post items can be useful.
-For example, you may want to add feeds from specific posts to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to use an RSS feed for an individual post can be useful.
+For example, you may want to add feeds from specific posts to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for creating an RSS feed for single post items is shown below:
+The formula for using an RSS feed for specific posts is shown below:

 (Single Post RSS Feed)

-Note: By default, if you only add “/feed” to the end of the post URL, WordPress will return the comments made on that post, not the post content itself.
+Note: By default, if you only add “/feed” to the end of your post URL, WordPress will return the comments for your post, not the post content itself.

-Some your site users may only want to syndicate content from specific categories.
-They may not want to subscribe to all of your site’s content.
+Some your site users may only be interested in subscribing to content from a specific category.
+They may not want to subscribe to your entire site’s feed.

 Copy the selected category URL …

-Your category RSS feed now only contains content posted for that category …
+Your feed now only contains content specific to that category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.